-Summer Start is a unique opportunity for first year and transfer students (including international students) to jump start on your NC State undergraduate experience.
+Summer Start is a unique opportunity for first year and transfer students (including international students) to jump start their NC State undergraduate experience.
 Through this residential opportunity, occurring during NC State’s summer session II, you will enroll in classes towards your degree, get to know campus and faculty, and meet other incoming and upper-level students, all before your first fall semester.

 Scroll through the information below to learn about all aspects of Summer Start.

 This is a great way to adapt to the rigors of college academics, gain experience in college-level courses and start on the path towards graduation, all before the fall semester begins in August.

 Summer Start courses typically offer smaller class sizes, are taught by faculty with a special interest in students transitioning to NC State, and provide easier accessibility to academic and tutorial support.
 These courses also provide you with an opportunity to develop closer relationships with faculty and staff in an more intimate setting.

 You may enroll in up to 8 credit hours with courses selected through careful planning with advisors in your academic college.
 Placement test scores, transfer credits, AP exam credits, SAT scores, your personal preference and other academic information will be taken into consideration by advisors when making recommendations for your courses.

 Note: You should take the Math Placement Test and Chemistry Placement Exams as soon as possible to receive appropriate summer course recommendations.
 Information about the placement tests can be found by visiting the Placement test website.

 One great course option to consider when speaking with your advisor is USC 100: Transition to a Diverse Community.
-This course is aimed specifically towards assisting students prepare for life on campus, including the development of personal and academic skills needed for success as a NC State student.
+This one-credit hour course is aimed specifically towards assisting students prepare for life on campus, including the development of personal and academic skills needed for success as a NC State student.

 Note for International Students: Upon acceptance to Summer Start, international students will be enrolled in courses to help facilitate the transition to the American higher education system.
 International students will take their required English course as well as an additional course recommended by their college.